 A healthy grocery trolley means healthy food for the week.
 So, before you think about heading out to do the grocery shopping I want you to sit down and plan what you’ll eat for the week, then use your menu plan to write your shopping list.
-If you’re not sure what you should be eating, use the 28-day menu plans in books 5 and 6 as inspiration, or choose to follow one of them.
+If you’re not sure what you should be eating, use the 28-day menu plans in book 5 and book 6.

 Start fresh –Load up your trolley with fresh fruit and veggies.
 Remember the healthy dinner plate?
 Your trolley needs to resemble it.

 Choose lean meat – Why pay for the white stuff (fat) on the edge of the steak if you’re going to cut if off anyway?
 When looking at mince, choose the premium option.
 Choose skinless chicken breast and lean pork.
 Limit lamb as this is the fattiest cut of meat.

 Don’t forget the fish – We should be including at least 2 fish meals a week.

 Whole grains are best – I like the Tip Top 9 Grain bread.
 Look for the words ‘whole grain’ in the ingredient list on products.

 Which cereal? – Choose a cereal that contains at least 3 grams of fibre per serve.
 Weet-Bix, Sultana Bran and natural muesli are good choices as are rolled oats.